rathrio/blog_engine/bliss_manifesto/duck_hunt.md

 These are some basic techniques we use in Bliss to shorten the length of your tedious duck hunt, fellow developer.
 So if you stumble across our code, pay attention to how we named method arguments.
-If you can't find conrete classes that correspondent to the argument name, it's probably a duck type we're referring to.
+If you can't find conrete classes that correspond to the argument name, it's probably a duck type we're referring to.
 You don't know what methods that duck type responds to?
 Check the method's documentation or search the specs for shared examples that describe that duck type.